Schachte/WIPCream/README.md

 Configuration is stored via a YML file and that acts as the applications data layer.
 (This is temporary).
 File reads/writes continue as the settings are changed and that's what is used to cross-reference github data as events occur within the repository.
 Inside the `data/` directory, this `.yml` file is read and the keys are immutable and case-sesitive.

-If you happen to run the file, you can run a `node` script from the `util` directory to revert back to defaults
+If you happen to ruin the file, you can run a `node` script from the `util` directory to revert back to defaults

 ## Setup